Roshaneh Zafar: Career

 Zafar was born and raised in Lahore, the daughter of Pakistani politician S. M. Zafar and granddaughter of noted musician Malika Pukhraj.
 After graduating from the Wharton Business School of the University of Pennsylvania in the United States, Zafar studied development economics at Yale University and upon returning to Pakistan she worked for the World Bank in Islamabad in the early 90s.
 In 1996, inspired by Bangladesh's Grameen Bank and its founder Muhammad Yunus, Zafar established Pakistan's first specialised microfinance organisation, the Kashf Foundation, in Lahore, with financial support from Yunus and her grandmother Malika Pukhraj, who strongly believed in empowering women.

 Zafar was one of the first Ashoka Fellows in Pakistan, and was named a Schwab Foundation Social Entrepreneur in 2004.
 In 2007, Zafar was awarded the Tamgha-e-Imtiaz, one of Pakistan's highest civilian awards, by then-president Pervez Musharraf in recognition of her work in the field of development and women's empowerment.
 That same year, Zafar also won the Skoll Award for Social Entrepreneurship.

-As a result of her work in women's economic empowerment, Zafar has served on multiple global agenda councils established by the World Economic Forum, including on the gender pay gap and Pakistan; she also served as a member of the United Nation's advisors group on inclusive financial sectors.
+As a result of her work in women's economic empowerment, Zafar has served on multiple global agenda councils established by the World Economic Forum, including on the gender pay gap and Pakistan; she also served as a member of the United Nations' advisors group on inclusive financial sectors.

 She was also a member of the Prime Minister's Task Force on Austerity and Civil Services reforms from 2018 to 2020 and was a member of the Pakistan Medical council to promote reforms in the health care sector.
 She has held a diverse portfolio of directorships including the Women's World Banking, the Pakistan Microfinance Network, Finca Bank, Kinnaird College for women to name a few.